In This Article

 Content creator Lesley's geometric braids are a reminder that simple doesn't have to be boring.
 To switch things up, Kimble says she "would take the braids and roll them into an updo and add some fun accessories."
 (TBH, we'd also love to see these braids woven into a traditional three-plait.)

 Stitch Braids With Undercut

+Here is another example proving that Dutch braids work with the feed-in technique.
 "This look is so fun and youthful," Kimble says.
 To switch up the look, twist up the pigtails to "create two buns on either side of the head."

 Generally speaking, feed-in braids will only last about two weeks.
 After that time, your hair will start to grow and the braids will become loose and not have that same sleek and polished look.